D3XX3R/starred/README.md

 - [KhushalJangid/sync.io](https://github.com/KhushalJangid/sync.io) – A simple and easy to use HTTP based file sharing server to aid platform independent wireless file sharing between multiple devices
 - [OfficiallySp/FeatherCord](https://github.com/OfficiallySp/FeatherCord) – FeatherCord is a lightweight alternative to the Discord client
 - [datarhei/restreamer](https://github.com/datarhei/restreamer) – The Restreamer is a complete streaming server solution for self-hosting.
 It has a visually appealing user interface and no ongoing license costs.
 Upload your live stream to YouTube, Twitch, Facebook, Vimeo, or other streaming solutions like Wowza.
 Receive video data from OBS and publish it with the RTMP and SRT server.
-- [electricitymaps/electricitymaps-contrib](https://github.com/electricitymaps/electricitymaps-contrib) – The open source repository for Electricity Maps App and data parsers that enables a real-time visualisation of the CO2 emissions of electricity consumption
 - [hazrpg/stadia-flasher](https://github.com/hazrpg/stadia-flasher) – The original stadia controller flash tool to unlock bluetooth that works locally.
 - [mprimi/portable-secret](https://github.com/mprimi/portable-secret) – Better privacy without special software
 - [ossu/computer-science](https://github.com/ossu/computer-science) – 🎓 Path to a free self-taught education in Computer Science!